 You'll never again find yourself saying "wait, my Platinum fee already posted?"

-👉 Try CardTimer — set up your annual fee alerts in minutes, and protect yourself from hundreds of dollars in unplanned charges.
+👉 Try CardTimer — set up your annual fee alerts in minutes, so you have time to evaluate each fee before it posts instead of finding out after the fact.

 Annual fees on premium cards can absolutely be worth it — but only when you're paying intentional attention.
 The 30-day review window is your safety net, but it only helps you if you know it exists and act within it.